To prevent my cancer from returning, I was advised to eat more beans. No one ever mentioned booze.

 MJ: How do we compare in the United States to other countries when it comes to how much people know about this connection between alcohol and cancer?

 SM: Other countries are actually doing quite a bit more than we are.
-One of the most interesting things I’ve found was that when the tobacco wars were really heating up, there was money that went into campaigns to do counter-advertising to combat the tobacco industry’s marketing, especially towards young people.
+One of the most interesting things I’ve found was that when the tobacco wars were really heating up, there was money that went into campaigns to do counter-advertising to combat the tobacco industry’s marketing, especially toward young people.
 There were ads about smoking, like the Marlboro man coughing and dying of cancer and those sorts of things, and ads that showed what smoking really did to people to make it look less sexy to counter what the tobacco industry was doing.

 In England, and also in Australia, some of the cancer groups there have started doing the same thing around alcohol.
 They’ve run some ads where there’s a great one where they have a guy drinking a beer, and in the bottom of the glass is a tumor.
 It shows him sipping away at this glass, and the narrator goes on about why alcohol causes cancer, and then the guy swallows the tumor.
 His little kids are running around in the background.